Farhan7rizal/node/README.md

 new product model with database, fetchAll with destructuring (pull out information), same with getProducts

 insert data with save() into DB, fetching a single product

+sequelize (package), focus on nodejs not on SQL. npm install --save sequelize, delete prev products table

+delete all product model code, then add new table with js syntax